Hatch chile burgers piled high with Jarlsberg cheese, hatch chiles and creamy guacamole! You haven't had a burger like this!

 The last time Joe and I made burgers was for our anniversary a few years ago.
 It was before the blog and we were in some weird "lets be as healthy as we can be" phase and did everything you're not supposed to when making burgers.
 I got the leanest cut of meat and whole wheat buns.
 I remember we made baked onions rings and faked our smiles as we forced the swallow down.
 The burgers were thick, dry and tough as hockey pucks but we pretended they were the best things ever.
 We forgot how amazing a good quality burger is and have omitted them from the menu rotation ever since.
 Sad, but true.

-Therefore, hatch chile burgers is what happened last week!
-I still had some whole roasted hatch in the freezer and couldn’t wait to throw them in between a juicy burger.
+Hatch chile can be ordered here.
+I still had some whole roasted hatch in the freezer and couldn't wait to throw them in between a juicy burger.
 I kept the Southwest flair going and made a simple, quick and ultra creamy guacamole, added some Jarlsberg cheese and made a delicious spicy sauce with mayo, ketchup and lots of sriracha.
 This burger was messy, juicy, full of intense flavors and craved me wanting more!

 In fact, confession.
 I had one burger patty left and ate this burger again, the next morning.
-No lie.
 I even posted it on Instagram so it has to be true.

 Spicy Russian Dressing